 Welcome, East Bear Family!
-We are excited for you to be part of our family and look forward to an amazing year, whether we are online or in-person.
-Links are included in this document to provide additional information on important topics.
-To find the links, look for words or phrases in blue and underlined, then click on them.
+We are excited for you to be part of our family and look forward to an amazing year.

 Students’ success will rely heavily on our partnership with you.
 Please, help us maintain effective and consistent communication to make sure we are doing what is best for your child(ren).
 Each class counts towards graduation, and students must attend classes every day, either online or in-person.
 Failure to attend classes could result in intervention from the Truancy Office.
 Attendance will be taken in each of the classes on your child(ren)’s schedule every day.